-When “Homesick” begins, Charlotte’s insecurity has already reared its head in her clingy relationship with her best friend Marte (Silje Storstein) who is about to get married — and move on.
-Charlotte is also dating Marte’s brother, who, despite being a very nice guy, seems to be more of an excuse for Charlotte to push herself into that family than anything else.
-Charlotte and Marte work at a dance studio together — the opening credits happen over a witty and gorgeous sequence of the two of them dancing and playing in the studio in soft light — where Charlotte teaches children to dance.
-We sense, from the warm hugs that she gets from the entire class, at the end of each lesson, that Charlotte’s interest in the job may be because it’s somewhere she can get affection and appreciation.
+When Homesick begins, Charlotte is feeling very insecure because her clingy relationship with her best friend Marte (Silje Storstein).
+Marte is marrying — and may be moving on.
+Charlotte is also dating Marte’s brother.
+Though he is a very nice guy, Charlotte seems to be using him mostly to gain entry into his family.
+Charlotte and Marte work at a dance studio together where Charlotte teaches children to dance.
+The opening credits happen over a witty and gorgeous sequence of the pair dancing and playing in the studio in soft light.
+At the end of each lesson, the whole class offer Charlotte warm hugs.
+Sewitsky suggests that Charlotte may be looking to her job to find affection and appreciation.

-When her fully grown half-brother, Henrik (Simon J. Berger), whom she’s never met, walks into the studio to see where she works — apparently, she’s been stalking him and he’s decided to return the favour — things start to change for her, not only for the better.
-She has a lot of curiosity about Henrik, as someone who has never really had a proper home, and he’s got a lot of anger: the story she’s been told, that her mother wasn’t allowed to see Henrik, is not the truth.
-But she’s desperate for a family connection, and he’s hurting, too, so they eventually agree to meet and be civilized.
+When her fully grown half-brother, Henrik (Simon J. Berger), walks into the studio to see where she works, her life starts to change — not only for the better.
+They’ve never met.
+Apparently, she’s been stalking him, and his visit is his way of returning the favour.
+She is very curious Henrik, as someone who has never really had a proper home.
+He’s got a lot of anger about their family.
+Charlotte grew up believing that her mother was never allowed to see Henrick, but discovers this was a lie.
+She is desperate for a family connection, and he’s hurting, too.
+Charlotte and Henrick eventually agree to meet.

 Although they don’t know each other, they share a similar trauma from being abandoned, in different ways, by the same woman, their mother, and that’s a powerful bond.
 In a way, they’re the only people that understand each other’s pain, because it is the same pain.
 He’s also convenient for Charlotte: gentle and loving while her musician boyfriend is away on tour, but married and ultimately unavailable.
 It’s both a bad choice and a safe choice.